rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 encode | O(3*N) | O(N)   | -      | O(N)   | -
 decode | N.A.   | O(N)   | -      | O(N)   | -
 ```

+Note that no decoding algorithm can be provided for the level-order traversal.
+That is because the sequence of level values in level-order is does not allow
+to reliably determine the parent of a node.

 TODO - Note that the algorithms in this chapter need to be verified, which
 is especially true for the decoding algorithms.
 At this point they seem as